How to Generate Multi-file EHR Datasets for 1000 patients with exact distributions

 The impact of synthetic data in healthcare

 Synthetic data gives researchers and developers freedom to experiment, share, and iterate without risking privacy.
-Privacy is protected because no real identifiers are used.
-Datasets can be balanced to include diverse groups.
-Development timelines shrink from months to hours.
-Collaboration across institutions becomes straightforward and safe.
+Because no real identifiers are used, teams can share datasets freely and balance them for demographic diversity.
+Development timelines shrink from months to days, and collaboration across institutions no longer requires navigating complex data-sharing agreements.

 FAQ: EHR datasets, EMR data, Synthea, and insurance use cases